 Public Comment Opportunities

-In addition to comments on the draft EIS, DOE is seeking public input on the cultural and historic property review under Section 106 of the National Historic Preservation Act.
+In addition to comments on the draft EIS and the supplement to the draft EIS, DOE is seeking public input on the cultural and historic property review under Section 106 of the National Historic Preservation Act.

 Public comments can be submitted as follows:

 - Mail, call, fax or email comments to:

 Office of Electricity Delivery and Energy Reliability (OE-20)

 - Submit a comment through the Comment Form (http://www.northernpasseis.us/comment/)

 - Email comments on the draft EIS and supplement to: draftEIScomments@northernpasseis.us